cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 Enabling CDAP HA
 ----------------
-In addition to having a :ref:`cluster architecture <admin-manual-install-deployment-architectures-ha>` that supports HA (high availability), these additional configuration steps need to followed and completed:
+In addition to having a :ref:`cluster architecture <admin-manual-install-deployment-architectures-ha>` that supports HA (high availability), these additional configuration steps need to be followed and completed:

 CDAP Components
 ...............